 Purgatoire River restoration.
 With broad-based community support, the Purgatoire River Anglers chapter of TU is moving forward with a large river improvement project on the Purgatoire River through Trinidad – building a better future for the town’s “home waters.”

 Defending water quality.
-The Cheyenne Mountain and Collegiate Peaks Chapters both conduct volunteer water quality monitoring through the RiverWatch program.
+The Pikes Peak and Collegiate Peaks Chapters both conduct volunteer water quality monitoring through the RiverWatch program.
 TU also serves as an advocate for water quality in state rulemakings; in the most recent rulemaking for the Arkansas Basin we secured stronger protections for unique native trout streams on the flanks of Pikes Peak.

 Native trout restoration.
 Colorado’s state fish, the greenback cutthroat trout, is native to the Arkansas basin.
 TU and the interagency Greenback Recovery Team have completed a wide range of projects to improve habitat and restore native trout in suitable waters.